-I. The credit co-operative should deploy adequate and sufficient AML/CFT officers and resources according to its size and risks, etc. The board of directors should appoint a senior officer to serve as AML/CFT responsible officer, who should be sufficiently authorized to coordinate and supervise AML/CFT affairs, and ensure such officers and responsible officer do not take other responsibility which
+- I. The bills house should deploy adequate and sufficient AML/CFT officers and resources according to its size and risks, etc. The board of directors should appoint a senior officer to serve as AML/CFT responsible officer, who should be sufficiently authorized to coordinate and supervise AML/CFT affairs, and ensure such officers and responsible officer do not take other responsibility which conflicts with their AML/CFT responsibilities. - II.
+AML/CFT responsible officer and AML/CFT officers described in last subparagraph are in charge of following affairs:

-- conflicts with their AML/CFT responsibilities. - II.
-Responsible officer described in last subparagraph are in charge of following affairs: - (i) Supervising the planning and implementation of policies and procedures for identifying, assessing and monitoring ML/TF risks. - (ii) Coordinating and supervising the implementation of the credit co-operative-wide ML/TF risk identification and assessment. - (iii) Monitoring risks related to ML/TF. - (iv) Developing AML/CFT programs. - (v) Coordinating and supervising the implementation of AML/CFT programs. - (vi) Confirming the compliance with relevant AML/CFT regulatory requirements, including relevant Model Guidelines or self-regulatory rules established by associations of financial services industry and approved by FSC. - (vii) Supervising the reporting of suspicious ML/TF transactions and properties or property interests and locations of designated individuals or entities sanctioned under Counter-Terrorism Financing Act to the Investigation Bureau, Ministry of Justice. - III.
-The responsible officer described in subparagraph I should report to the board of directors and supervisors (board of supervisors) or audit committee at least every half year.
-If any significant non-compliance is identified, responsible officer should immediate report to the board of directors and supervisors (board of supervisors) or audit committee.
+- (i) Supervising the planning and implementation of policies and procedures for identifying, assessing and monitoring ML/TF risks. - (ii) Coordinating and supervising the implementation of the companywide ML/TF risk identification and assessment. - (iii) Monitoring risks related to ML/TF. - (iv) Developing AML/CFT programs. - (v) Coordinating and supervising the implementation of AML/CFT programs. - (vi) Confirming the compliance with relevant AML/CFT regulatory requirements, including relevant Guidelines or self-regulatory rules established by associations of financial services industry and approved by FSC. - (vii) Supervising the reporting of suspicious ML/TF transactions and properties or property interests and locations of designated individuals or entities sanctioned under Counter-Terrorism Financing Act to the Investigation Bureau, Ministry of Justice. - III.
+The responsible officer described in subparagraph I should report to the board of directors and supervisors or audit committee at least every half year.
+If any significant non-compliance is identified, responsible officer should immediate report to the board of directors and supervisors or audit committee.